Wah Wah Springs Caldera

-Wah Wah Springs Caldera is a supervolcanic eruption remnant discovered in 2013 in Utah.
-It released 5500 to 5900 km3 of tephra, as the Wah Wah Springs Tuff, about 30.06 million years ago in the early Oligocene.
-It is the largest of the Indian Peak-Caliente Caldera Complex, and includes flows over 500 m (1,640 feet) thick at the most.
-It is considered one of the largest single explosive eruptions known in Earth's history, and the second most energetic event to have occurred on Earth since the asteroid impact at the end of the Cretaceous period.
+Wah Wah Springs Caldera is an extinct volcanic caldera located in the US state of Utah.
+Discovered in 2013, the Wah Wah Springs caldera produced one of the largest explosive eruptions by volume in Earth's history.
+The estimated eruptive volume was ~5500 to 5900 km3 of dacite.
+Also known as the Wah Wah Springs formation, it erupted ~30.06 million years ago in the early Oligocene.
+It is the largest known eruption of the Indian Peak–Caliente Caldera Complex, and includes flows over 500 m (1,640 feet) thick.
+It was the second most energetic event to have occurred on Earth since the asteroid impact at the end of the Cretaceous period.